How Can God Help Me Carry My Cross

-The Bible tells us our life as a Christian is supposed to be filled with great joy ALWAYS….especially in times of suffering.
-We are supposed to “rejoice in our sufferings” (Romans 5:3).
+The Bible tells us our life as a Christian is supposed to be filled with great joy ALWAYS….especially in times of suffering (except of course if we are mourning and weeping over our great sinfulness).
+Nonetheless, we are supposed to “rejoice in our sufferings” (Romans 5:3).
 But even if we want to, most of us just can’t.
 What is the problem?
 Why don’t we have the faith to live The Word?

 “Rejoice always” (1 Thessalonians 5:16-18 ).

 Well, to get to this point in our faith, we need a lot of grace.

 When we are broken and suffering greatly…obviously we don’t have that kind of grace to live in “peace that surpasses all understanding.”
 So, if we want to obtain it, we need to seek Christ to give it to us.
 To learn more please read, “How Can I Find TRUE Happiness.”